Fernando de Ornelas

 Fernando Franco de Ornelas (born 29 July 1976 in Caracas), is a retired Venezuelan football player.

 Club career

 De Ornelas has played for clubs in several countries in his career, such as Norwegian Odd Grenland and Hong Kong First Division League giant South China.
-He has had short spells with Crystal Palace, Celtic and Queens Park Rangers, Olympiakos Nicosia, and played for two teams called Marítimo, CS Marítimo of Portugal and Marítimo Caracas.
+He has had short spells with Crystal Palace, Celtic, Queens Park Rangers, Olympiakos Nicosia, and played for two teams called Marítimo; CS Marítimo of Portugal and Marítimo Caracas.

 Retirement

 After finishing his career as a footballer, de Ornelas settled in Bamble, Norway.
 He currently works as a Pentecostal pastor in a Norwegian free church.